DanielaValentino/GitProject/README.md

 - git add
 >You can add a file to a repository. *Ex.* add README.md

-- git diff
+- git diff -file-
->To see the changes not yet staged.  *Ex.* git diff
+>To see the changes between working directory and staging area.  *Ex.* git diff example

 - git commit
 >This command is used to commit chages.